VaheSaroyan/react-native-boilerplate/README.md

 ## Deep linking
 ```
 npx uri-scheme open myapp://app/home/1 --ios
 ```

+## Digging Deeper

+To learn more about this boilerplate, go to [full documentation](https://vahesaroyan.github.io/react-native-boilerplate)

 ## License

 This project is released under the [MIT License](LICENSE).